PATIENT STORY

 Healing Together: A Patient’s Advice for Building Trust in Care

-“The advice I would give to my healthcare providers…trying to build trust [with patients].
-I would tell them to, you know, lead with transparency, empathy, and partnership…as patients we are more open to research when we feel seen, when we feel heard, and respected, not just pursued because you're trying to check a box your facility has.
-So be very open with us, you know, take the time to explain the purpose of the study…the potential risks, the benefits and how our participation could possibly help others.
-Acknowledge that patients bring expertise based on our lived experiences…when providers genuinely collaborate with us and value our perspectives, trust, you know, it grows and you develop those relationships where the patient feels comfortable asking questions…Do not put us all in the same box.
-What may work for my friend… who's the same age, same ethnicity, [and has the] same health conditions, may not work for me.”
+"The advice I would give to my healthcare providers who are trying to build trust with patients is to lead with transparency, empathy, and partnership.
+As patients, we are more open to research when we feel seen, when we feel heard, and respected, not just pursued because you're trying to check a box your facility has.
+Acknowledge that patients bring expertise based on our lived experience.
+When providers genuinely collaborate with us and value our perspectives, trust, it grows and you develop those relationships where the patient feels comfortable asking questions."

 Helpful Resources for Patients